mozilla-conduit/review/README.md

 ## Wrapper around Phabricator's `arc` cli to support submission of a series of commits.

-### Goals

-- must only use standard libraries
-- must be a single file for easy deployment
-- should work on python 2.7 and python 3.5+

 ### Configuration

 `moz-phab` has an INI style configuration file to control defaults: `~/.moz-phab-config`